 Challenger is proud of the business relationships we have established with Indigenous communities, businesses and governments.
-We strive to contribute to the many communities in which we work, not only through employment opportunities but through direct participation in social and cultural activities as well.
+We strive to contribute to the many communities in which we work.
+Not only by providing employment and skills development, but also participating in social and cultural activities.

 The objective of our formal relationships is to:

-Inukshuk Geomatics Inc. (Inukshuk) is jointly owned by the Inuvialuit Development Corporation and Challenger Geomatics Ltd. Inukshuk has been incorporated since 2000 and services the Inuvialuit Settlement Region, including Inuvik and Tuktoyaktuk.
+Inukshuk Geomatics Inc. (Inukshuk) is jointly owned by the Inuvialuit Development Corporation and Challenger Geomatics Ltd. Incorporated in 2000, Inukshuk services the Inuvialuit Settlement Region, including Inuvik and Tuktoyaktuk.

 Inukshuk’s projects have included survey and geomatics support for numerous oil and gas exploration programs in the Beaufort Sea and local area, diverse environmental reclamation efforts, and the construction of the Inuvik-Tuktoyaktuk Highway, which opened in the fall of 2017.